 You should ensure that the form and content of each contract reflects the risk and/or complexity of the relevant transaction.
-It is Commonwealth policy that smaller purchases under \$10,000 be contracted directly as a credit card purchase (see RMG-416 Facilitating Supplier Payment through Payment Card).
+It is Commonwealth policy that smaller purchases under \$10,000 be contracted directly as a credit card purchase (see RMG-417 Supplier Pay on Time or Pay Interest).
 Simple purchases may be contracted through a purchase order.
 There may also be instances where you will be required to sign an agreement using the supplier's terms such as venue hire or online purchases.